 In addition to improving digital privacy, a VPN can enhance online security by providing additional protection against malware and phishing attacks.
 Some VPN providers also offer features such as ad-blocking and tracker blocking, which can help to improve online privacy further.

-While a VPN is not a silver bullet for digital privacy and security, it is a valuable tool that can help to mitigate the risks of cybercrime and data breaches.
+While a VPN is not a silver bullet for digital privacy and security, it is a valuable tool that can help mitigate the risks of cybercrime and data breaches.
 By using a reputable VPN provider and following best practices for online security, individuals and businesses can significantly improve their digital privacy and protect themselves from potential threats.

 Examples of Notable PDPA Malaysia Violations